christianhaitian/PortMaster/ports.md

 Title_P="Star_Wars_Jedi_Knight_-_Jedi_Academy ."
 Desc="An open source port of Jedi Academy using OpenJK by the JACoders team.
 Originally developed by Raven Software.
 You need to add your own full game pak files to the ports/JediAcademy/base folder." porter="brooksytech" locat="JediAcademy.zip"

 Title_P="Star_Wars_Jedi_Knight_II_-_Jedi_Outcast ."
 Desc="An open source port of Jedi Outcast using OpenJK by the JACoders team.
 Originally developed by Raven Software.
-You need to add your own full game pak files to the ports/JediOutcast/base folder." porter="brooksytech" locat="JediOutcast.zip""
+You need to add your own full game pak files to the ports/JediOutcast/base folder." porter="brooksytech" locat="JediOutcast.zip"

 Title="SuperTux ."
 Desc="SuperTux is a jump'n'run game with strong inspiration from the Super Mario Bros. games for the various Nintendo platforms.  !!!Warning!!!
 This is a 169MB package and will take a while to download and install." porter="Christian_Haitian" locat="SuperTux.zip" runtype="rtr"